-Food derived from glufosinate ammonium tolerant rice LLRICE62 will be required to be labelled as genetically modified if novel DNA and/or novel protein is present in the final food.
-Studies conducted by the Applicant show that the novel protein is present at low levels in the grain.
-Some processed derivatives such as rice bran oil contain no plant proteins.
+Food derived from glufosinate ammonium-tolerant rice LLRICE62 will be required to be labelled as genetically modified if novel DNA and/or novel protein is present in the final food.
+Studies conducted by the Applicant show that the novel protein is present at low levels in the rice grain.
+Some processed derivatives such as rice bran oil would be unlikely to contain detectable plant DNA or proteins and would not require labelling.

-Labelling addresses the requirement of section 18(1)(b) of the Act; provision of adequate information relating to food to enable consumers to make informed choices.
+Labelling addresses the requirement of section 18(1)(b) of the Food Standards Australia New Zealand Act 1991 (FSANZ Act): the provision of adequate information relating to food to enable consumers to make informed choices.